visualcommunicationdesign/visualcommunicationdesign.github.io/paradigms.md

 # Experimental paradigms
-Here is a set of very simple P5 sketches could help you started with performing a perception experiment.
+These are simple P5 sketches could help you started with performing a perception experiment.
+For more worked out experiments and integration with Amazon Mechanical Turk, visit [Sketch-and-Test](https://github.com/maartenwijntjes/p5-sketch-and-test).

 Some examples of independent and dependent variables are provided. **Independent variables** are the factors you control (e.g. whether something is shown on colour or in grayscale) while **dependent variables** are what you measure (e.g. reaction time).

 <!--Please check either check [Vision and Depiction (Draft)](https://homepage.tudelft.nl/w3s80/VisionAndDepiction.html#pf63) or search for the paradigm names if you want more info. -->

-Oh yes, you don't _have_ to use these.
+Oh yes, you don't _have_ to use these for your assignment.
 It is also fine to perform experiments using powerpoint, make a GIF, etc. Or use a questionaire on Google Forms, Qualtrix etc. There are many ways to investigate what people see.

 UPDATE: I made some crappy videos!